Year 12 Systems Engineering Units 3 and 4

 Things to think about

-Systems Engineering is a combination of theory and practice, and it’s important to manage both aspects simultaneously.
+Systems Engineering blends theory and practice.
+A solid grasp of basic mathematics will make understanding the engineering concepts easier.
+Good time management is essential for balancing design work, production, and documentation.
 You must also have a sound knowledge of general mathematical principles to understand the engineering fundamentals involved in the study.

 Things you can do now